 3. How is guest posting relevant to SEO?

 You can have the highest-quality content in the world on your site, but you also need to have backlinks for Google to identify you as a trustworthy site.
 Specifically, you need links coming in from multiple domains.

-Most guest post opportunities will give you an author bio where you can link to your site.
+Most guest post opportunities offer guest writers an author bio where they can link to their site.
 However, choose blogs that will also let you put a link in the body of the article.
 Readers are more likely to see it there and click on it.

 Also remember that Google cares about the quality of the link source even more than the link itself.
 Guest posting is only worth your while if you can get yourself on a well-respected site.